singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 Javascript provides a very clean way to find out the time taken from [one point to the next point](https://stackoverflow.com/a/18427652/5142559).
 All you have to do is write `console.time('')` at the place where you want to start and `console.timeEnd('')` where you want to stop.

-Passed string will be used as a reference, for example, I am using `console.time('start')` and `console.timeEnd('start')`. i.e. the string passed should be same, in both the cases.
+Passed string will be used as a reference, for example, I am using `console.time('start')` and `console.timeEnd('start')`. i.e. the string passed should be the same, in both the cases.

 I added them to the middleware code.